rayford295/rayford295.github.io/_pages/about.md

 ## Web server
 - [HNOXPred](https://github.com/JasonJiangs/HNOX_Pred) (**Pred**iction of **H**eme-**N**itric oxide/**OX**ygen domains): This web server predicts gas sensing H-NOX proteins from amino acid sequence.
   The software takes a single or multiple amino acid sequence and returns predicted H-NOX centers accompanied by HNOX scores scaled from 0 to 1, where 1 is closest to the mean of H-NOX proteins in HNOXPred database.
-- [Agent-based System Analytical Dashboard](https://github.com/caranha/Koudou/tree/ALIFE_2023/src/dashapp): This is a responsive analytical web tool supporting statistical, geographical, and visualization analysis based on the result from a multi-agent system simulating infectious disease.
+- [Agent-based Model Analysis Dashboard](https://github.com/caranha/Koudou/tree/ALIFE_2023/src/dashapp): This is a responsive analytical web tool supporting statistical, geographical, and visualization analysis based on the result from a multi-agent system simulating infectious disease.
 It allows user to upload up to three sets of result data and output comparative analysis.